Exxon Mobil: The Upcycle Is Helping

 We also estimate that spending at a rate of $25 billion a year should be sufficient to achieve modest (few percentage points) annual volumetric growth in Upstream and Downstream, at least in the near term.
 Margin capture along the value chain (the integration initiatives) could enhance such growth.

-Growth in Chemicals, particularly in the U.S., can continue at a faster rate but we are concerned about cyclical headwinds in the sector.
+Growth in Chemicals, particularly in the U.S., can continue at a faster rate ,but we are concerned about cyclical headwinds in the sector.

 In the medium-to-longer term, the capital requirement for growth may increase, as the company's legacy projects continue to decline naturally and the growing reliance on U.S. Unconventionals creates a "treadmill" effect.